 Ocean Pollution Statistics

-Annually, Almost 300 Million Tons of Plastic Are Created, of Which 50% Is for Single Use.
+Latest Stat from UNEP Revealed We Produce Almost 400 Million Tons of Plastic Annually, of Which 50% Is for Single Use.

 According to the Latest Stats, the Philippines Is the Largest Contributor to Plastic in the Ocean.